couchbase/cbft/docs/dev-guide/index-definitions.md

 bleve full-text engine.

-For example, if the index type is ```alias```, then the index params is the JSON that defines one or more target indexes for the index alias.
+For example, if the index type is ```alias```, then the index params should be the JSON that defines one or more target indexes for the index alias.

 ### Source Type (sourceType)